OsheaSoftwareEng/Pokedex-js-app/README.md

 ## Lessons Learned:

-I learned about DOM maanipulation and using APIs.
+I learned about DOM manipulation and using APIs.